storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

 next:
   description: ''
 ---
 In this tutorial, you will learn how to properly register music as IP on Story using the TypeScript SDK.

+> 📢 Justin Bieber is coming to Story!
+>
+> "Peaches" by Justin Bieber is one of the first RWAs coming to Story.
+Check out the announcement [here](https://x.com/StoryProtocol/status/1881713146274156951)!

 ## First...